 At Geneva it was needful, either to induce certain brethren to join the new Free Church founded under the name of the

-| This is what the author of the tract &#8220;Are Elders to be established? &#8220;has loudly declared and professed before a great number of witnesses, in order to take advantage of that point of departure in the arguments by which he attacked, not so much the scriptural principles of the brethren present at the conference, as the writings published to explain and support them.
+¦ This is what the author of the tract "Are Elders to be established?" has loudly declared and professed before a great number of witnesses, in order to take advantage of that point of departure in the arguments by which he attacked, not so much the scriptural principles of the brethren present at the conference, as the writings published to explain and support them.

 {185}

-Evangelical Church of| Geneva, or else to throw discredit on their principles, and thus in one way or another to destroy the testimony rendered to the truth.
+Evangelical Church of¦ Geneva, or else to throw discredit on their principles, and thus in one way or another to destroy the testimony rendered to the truth.
 It may be that the testimony had been borne in much weakness and accompanied by faults and shortcomings in every respect.

 It is a thing which the brethren who bore the testimony would not deny.
 They would confess it all before God and before man.
 But the testimony was there.
 The humbler, they who bore it, kept themselves, the better they would find themselves for it.

 The details of the steps taken, of the correspondence, and of the conferences which took place, would bring no great profit to the reader.
-What concerns Christians is the path they have to follow in order to glorify God.|
+What concerns Christians is the path they have to follow in order to glorify God¦.

 The question is a very serious one.
 It is admitted, that, as regards its visible unity, the Church is in ruins.
 They profess that the clergy, with whom this visible unity has rested for sixteen centuries, is not according to God.
 But it is pretended that, putting the clergy aside, we can re-establish that which existed in the days of the apostles, such as the apostles themselves had established it.